Oui, oui to a classic French fruit tart recipe.

 Which fruit works best for a mixed fruit tart?
 Which should you avoid?

 Fresh berries are a top choice for a French fruit tart.
 Berries look gorgeous and generally stay perky longer than cut fruit.
 Other good fruit for a tart includes mango and kiwi slices.
-Mango and kiwi add a great pop of color and will not oxidize.
+Mango and kiwi add a great pop of color and will not oxidize and turn brown quickly.
+(Check it out: Learn how to cut a kiwi.)

 Avoid melon and other fruit with high moisture content, like sliced citrus.
 These will look wilted quickly and seep moisture into the pastry cream.
 Also avoid oxidizing fruit like apples and bananas.
 These fruits will turn brown and make the fruit tart look old and less pretty.